 And then you have it: the Perfect Push Workout.

 Guys, remember, it’s not just the exercises you pick, but why you’re doing what you’re doing that gets you the results.

-If you’re looking for a training program that will help you build muscle and incorporates all the best splits and techniques, you’ve come to the right place.
-See which of our programs best fit your needs!
+If you’re looking for a weight training program that will help you build muscle and incorporates all the best splits and techniques, you’ve come to the right place.
+See which of our ATHLEAN-X programs best fit your needs!
 Whether you’re at the beginner stage of your fitness journey, or you’re at intermediate or advanced fitness levels, we’ve got a program that fits your fitness goals.

-- The Perfect Push Workout is a component of a Push, Pull, Legs Workout split routine which is one of the most common training program splits as it increases muscle mass and strength.
+- The Perfect Push Workout is a component of a Push, Pull, Legs Workout split routine which is one of the most common training program splits as it creates increases in muscle mass and strength gain.

 - A PPL split is a Pull, Push, and Legs training plan that can be performed six days in a row, repeating the three-day split followed by a rest day.